 The course begins by covering fundamental aspects of malware analysis.
 You will learn how to set up an inexpensive and flexible laboratory to understand the inner workings of malicious software and uncover characteristics of real-world malware samples.
 Then you will learn to examine the specimens' behavioral patterns and code.
-The course continues by discussing essential x86 assembly language concepts.
-You will examine malicious code to understand its key components and execution flow.
-Additionally, you will learn to identify common malware characteristics by looking at suspicious Windows API patterns employed by bots, rootkits, keyloggers, downloaders, and other types of malware.
+The course rootkits, keyloggers, downloaders, and other types of malware.